 How Do I Get Started?

-There are a variety of resources to hunt down external scholarships.
-My personal favorite is myscholly.com.
-It matches you with awards that it thinks you’re likely to receive based on your profile.
-If you are a current NYU student, you even get a free membership!
+There are a variety of resources for external scholarships.
+MyScholly.com is my personal favorite.
+It matches you with awards you’re likely to receive based on your profile.
+If you are a current NYU student, you get a free membership.